 What we don’t: Cheaper build quality and not a standout in waterproofing.

 Flylow built their reputation in the glove world around simple leather designs that came pre-coated (and baked) with Sno-Seal, but they’ve stepped up their game with the Super D line.
-Offered in glove, mitten, and lobster styles, the Super D is substantially warmer and more protective than the brand’s Ridge Glove above with 280-gram Greenloft synthetic insulation along the back of the hand and a wool blend lining throughout.
+Offered in glove, mitten, and lobster styles, the Super D is substantially warmer and more protective than the brand’s Ridge Glove above, with 280-gram Greenloft synthetic insulation along the back of the hand and a wool blend lining throughout.
 Lighter 120-gram Greenloft around the front and flexible pigskin leather combine to offer outstanding dexterity.
 Tack on a waterproof membrane and 3 millimeters of foam on the back of the hand, and you have yourself a warm, waterproof, and stylish ski glove for a very reasonable $125.

 Compromises are inevitable in keeping costs down, and some of the details on the Super D fall short of our top-rated designs.
 In particular, the plastic ladder buckle and webbing that cinch around the wrist have a cheap feel and can loosen during the day (it’s an easy fix to re-tighten them, however).
 And you miss out on a proven Gore-Tex liner for trusty, long-term performance in wet conditions.
 If you want a best-in-class design, we think BD’s premium Guide Glove above is a better option.
 But the Flylow is still quite cozy, resists moisture in all but the wettest conditions, and saves you a pretty substantial $55.

-See the Flylow Gear Super D Glove
+See the Flylow Super D Glove

-15. Rab Khroma Freeride GTX Glove ($170)
+18. Rab Khroma Freeride GTX Glove ($170)

 Rab Khroma Freeride GTX GlovesCuff style: Gauntlet